 8. Thwarting Childhood Tumors

 Understanding the genetic sequencing of tumors might give doctors what they need to destroy those tumors, especially in children.
-That’s the goal of the Pediatric Cancer Genome Project, a three-year, $65 million effort to not only map childhood cancers in an effort to development treatments, but to also study possible links with cancers that affect everyone at every stage of life.
+That’s the goal of the Pediatric Cancer Genome Project, a three-year, $65 million effort to not only map childhood cancers in an effort to develop treatments but to also study possible links with cancers that affect everyone at every stage of life.

 9. Stem Cell Eggs